MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Evaluation

-\textbf{Improvement of success rate.} Tab.~\ref{tab:result_recovery} shows the success rates of MAV flight in the golden run, injection run, Gaussian- and autoencoder-based scheme across four environments.
-In the fault injection runs, the success rate is reduced by up to 9.7\% in the complex \textit{Dense} environment.
-Faults may easily cause more collision or fail to find a collision-free path in complex environments.
+\textbf{Improvement of success rate.} Tab.~\ref{tab:result_recovery} shows the success rates of UAV flights across four environments.
+In the fault injection runs, the success rate drops 9.7\% in the \textit{Dense} environment.
+Faults may easily cause collisions or fail to find a collision-free path in complex environments.
 By contrast, \textit{Farm} is an obstacles-free environment.
-Even a drone detours from its path, there are more feasible paths toward the destination than a complex environment.
+Even if a UAV detours from its path, there are more feasible paths toward the destination than a complex environment.
 With the anomaly detection and recovery scheme, Gaussian- and autoencoder-based techniques recover up to 89.6\% and 100\% (fully recover) of failure cases, respectively.
-Generally, the autoencoder-based scheme recovers more failure cases caused by transient faults than the Gaussian-based scheme and increases the success rate close to or same as the error-free golden runs in all four environments.
+Generally, the autoencoder recovers more failure cases than the Gaussian-based scheme and increases the success rate close to or the same as the error-free runs.